A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Conclusion and Future Work

-Though they need to be confirmed with further studies, the results above are of practical importance because they suggest---when accounting for accuracy, training and prediction time, and sensitivity to hyperparameter tuning---that supervised, traditional techniques are a better option for log anomaly detection, with a preference for Random Forest.
+The results of this study enable system and AIOps engineers to select the most accurate ML technique for detecting log anomalies, taking into account time performance which has significant practical implications.
+Though they need to be confirmed with further studies, our results are of practical importance because they suggest---when accounting for accuracy, training and prediction time, and sensitivity to hyperparameter tuning---that supervised, traditional techniques are a better option for log anomaly detection, with a preference for Random Forest.
 Given the emphasis on the use of deep learning in the research literature, this may come as a surprise.

-Detecting log anomalies is not sufficient for system engineers as it does not provide them with enough details about the cause(s) of anomalies.
-This warrants the design of solutions to facilitate the diagnosis of anomalies.
+As part of future directions, we plan to study the impact of different data distributions and model complexity on the detection accuracy and time performance of the different LAD techniques.
+Further, detecting log anomalies is not sufficient for system engineers as it does not provide them with enough details about the cause(s) of anomalies.
+This warrants the design of solutions to facilitate the diagnosis of anomalies, which we will address as part of future work.